-This was the week I launched The Magic of Stories.
-It is packed with different stories, all divided into genres.
+The Magic of Stories is packed with tales divided into different genres.
 So there should a story for everybody.

 It wasn’t until I was putting the book together I realised all the poetry I’d included were simply stories in rhyme.

 In 1988, one of my sisters enlisted on an experimental cultural exchange programme sponsored by the American Institute for Foreign Study.
 She left her hometown in Bury, Lancashire, on a two-year programme to Massachusetts.

 She eventually settled with a family of eight, and having been brought up with foster children, Joanne was well qualified.
 Our parents fostered for almost fifty years, so being around children was second nature to her.
 Joanne found she loved it so much that when the two years were over, she stayed on.

 It was difficult for us, her family, because we didn’t see her again for six years.
 This was the end of the eighties, beginning of the nineties, so there was no Facebook, and very little internet.
 The only way to be in contact was by letter or telephone calls.
 The latter was expensive because it was all land lines back then.